Frequently asked question (FAQ)

 What

-What are the FPGA capabilities on DoubleZero testnet-beta?
+What are the FPGA capabilities on DoubleZero?

 - Latest versions of Agave >=